discordrb/discordrb/README.md

 Run the [ping example](https://github.com/meew0/discordrb/blob/master/examples/ping.rb) to verify that the installation works (make sure to replace the token and client ID in there with your bots'!):

+To run the bot while using bundler:

     bundle exec ruby ping.rb

+But if you are using Gem, you do not need to include the `bundle exec` part:

+    ruby ping.rb

 ### With Gem